Calgary East: History

 This riding was originally created in 1914 as East Calgary from the electoral districts of Calgary and Macleod.
 The riding's name was changed in 1924 to Calgary East.
 It was abolished in 1952 when its territory was redistributed between Calgary North, Calgary South, and Macleod, with a small section going to Bow River.
 It was re-created in 1976 from parts of Calgary North, Calgary South, and Palliser ridings.

 It was again abolished in 1987 when its territory was redistributed between Calgary Centre, Calgary Northeast, Calgary Southeast, Calgary Southwest, and Crowfoot ridings.

 This electoral district was again created in 1996 from the ridings of Calgary Centre, Calgary Northeast, Calgary Southeast, and Wild Rose.

 In 2013, Calgary East was abolished a third time.
 Most of the riding became part of Calgary Forest Lawn, with smaller portions transferred to Calgary Shepard and Calgary Centre.

+This electoral district was created for a fourth time in 2023 from the ridings of Calgary Forest Lawn, and Calgary Shepard.

 Members of Parliament

-This riding has elected the following Members of Parliament:
+This riding has elected the following members of Parliament: